-When testing and operating the eSteam technology, we may cause environmental damage, as we would be injecting water into the ground in order to extract oil.
+When testing and operating the eSteam technology, we may cause environmental damage, as we would be injecting water and other fluids into the ground to generate underground steam in order to extract oil.
 We could be subject to significant penalties and fines if we were to cause environmental damage.